3DiVi/face-sdk/doc/en/development/gpu_usage.md

 You can also use pre-built docker containers with CUDA support, such as *nvidia/cuda:10.0-cudnn7-devel-ubuntu16.04* (please note that some licenses can be unavailable in this case).

-To run models on GPU, you need to edit the configuration file of one of the supported recognizers: set `use_cuda` to `1`.
 The GPU acceleration is performed on one of the available GPUs (by default on the GPU with index `0`).
 The GPU index can be changed as follows:
 * via the `gpu_index` parameter in the configuration file
 * via the `CUDA_VISIBLE_DEVICES` environment variable (see more info about [CUDA Environment Variables](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#env-vars))

+### Jetson

+* System requirements:
+   * JetPack 4.3 or 4.4*

+\* Tests were performed on the Jetson TX2 and Jetson NX modules.

+The archive with the required libraries is `jetson_jetpack_4.3_4.4.tar.xz`.
+By default, it uses the build for jetpack 4.4.
+If you need a build for jetpack 4.3, move all files from the *lib/jetpack-4.3* directory to the *lib* directory.

 ### Timing characteristics

-The table below shows the speed measurements for the Face SDK modules using CPU and GPU:
+The table below shows the speed measurements for template creation using CPU and GPU:

 | Method | GPU    | CPU    |
 | ------ | ------ | ------ |